nknewlands/DeepLearningShortCourse/Day1/Installations/README.md

 Keras + Tensorflow GPU + python*
 --------------------------------

-1. Installation on Linux
-   Install miniconda for python 3.7 (https://docs.conda.io/en/latest/miniconda.html) following the default options for your OS.
+1. Install miniconda for python 3.7 (https://docs.conda.io/en/latest/miniconda.html) following the default options for your OS.
 2. Open a terminal
 3. Type: `conda create -y --name deeplearning` to create a new conda environment
 4. Type: `conda activate deeplearning` to activate this new environment